jagoda/doppio/README.md

 ### server.stop([callback])

  + **callback** _Optional_.
-If provided, the callback will be called once the server has stopped listening for requests.
+If provided, the callback will be automatically subscribed to the `stopped` event.
 If an error occurs, it will be passed as the first argument to the callback.

 Stops listening for requests.
+Returns a chainable reference to the server.

 ### server.url()